AlexMan123456/utility/CONTRIBUTING.md

 ## Publishing

 Once you are happy with your changes, commit the changes to your branch.
 Then, if the feature is intended to be part of a release, create a new release note in `docs/releases/(major|minor|patch)/vX.Y.Z`, where you must choose one of `major`, `minor`, or `patch`, and `vX.Y.Z` should be replaced with the version you are releasing (if a release note already exists, add your feature to that).
+You must also select the appropriate pull request template to categorise your change.
+See the [default pull request template](.github/pull_request_template.md) for the full list of templates and guidance on choosing the correct one.

 Once your change gets merged in, run the `commit-version-change` workflow to generate a pull request that changes the version number, using the release note as the pull request body.
 Once that gets merged in, congratulations, your change should have been published!

 ## General workflow summary